symfony/symfony-docs/controller.rst

 Arguments of any other class type are not rejected: their raw value is stored in the request attributes under the argument name, so that the value resolver able to build that type picks it up from there, exactly as if the value came from the route.
-This is how a date, a UID or a Doctrine entity can be read from the query string::
+This is how a date or a Doctrine entity can be read from the query string::

     use App\Entity\Post;